hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 ## Gossip Encryption

 To enable gossip encryption, you need to use an encryption key when starting the Consul agent.
-The key can be set via the `encrypt` parameter in the agent configuration file or in a separate file containing the encryption key.
+The key can be simple set with the `encrypt` parameter in the agent configuration file.
+Alternatively, the encryption key can be placed in a seperate configuration file with only the `encrypt` field, since the agent can merge multiple configuration files.
 The key must be 16-bytes, Base64 encoded.

 You can use the Consul CLI command, [`consul keygen`](/docs/commands/keygen.html), to generate a cryptographically suitable key.